Tim bicycling up a hill in Death Valley with his full cross country touring rig

 Humans are exceeding the resource budget of planet earth (see Earth Overshoot Day).
 Either humans reduce their collective resource use by half, or we reduce the human population by half, or mother nature will do it for us and forcibly kill more than half of the human population through disease, famine, war, and other disasters.
 There is no free lunch.

-This emergency is well within our current capabilities and technologies to fix.
-We can save our kids from suffering the consequences before mother nature requires harsh payback.
+The good news is it is well within our current capabilities and technologies to live within a sustainable budget.
+We do not need any future or not-yet-invented technology so save us.
+Yes we can save our kids and our earth from suffering the consequences before mother nature requires harsher payback.

-ZeroW.org is dedicated to solving this challenge.
-Read on to find out how.
+ZeroW.org is dedicated to educating people who to solve this challenge.
+Read on to find out what you can do.
+Together we can make our world a better place.

 My Dream of How Our World Can Be

-There is a relatively easy and economical method to get to a beautiful future that does not require a lot of complex engineering -- it returns more land to nature and restores much of our natural world to the way it was -- we simply reduce.
+There is an easy and economical method to get to a beautiful future that does not require a lot of complex engineering -- it returns more land to nature and restores much of our natural world to the way it was -- we simply reduce to live within a sustainable budget.
 We need not always expand.
-Humans can show restraint, we can budget, we can methodically reduce our population, and we can continue to become more efficient and less polluting as we are already doing.
+Humans can show restraint, we can live within budgets, we can methodically reduce our population if necessary, and we can continue to become more efficient and less polluting as some are already doing.
 Imagine that -- just let nature restore itself as humans consume less (zero waste) and allow much of nature to be naturally wild again.
 That is my dream.
-Humanity at peace and in harmony with nature rather than trying to overly control it.
+Humanity at peace and in harmony with nature rather than trying to dominate it.

 Save Our Seas Ride Across America (2019)